Bo Shepard

 George Edward "Bo" Shepard (September 18, 1904 – May 8, 1983) was an American basketball coach. he served as the head coach of the North Carolina Tar Heels men's basketball team from 1931 to 1935.

 Early life and family

 Shepard was the seventh child of Alexander Hurlbutt Shepard and Mary Augusta Westbrook.
 He attended New Hanover High School in Wilmington, North Carolina.

 Shepard's family had various ties to athletics at North Carolina.
-His brother, Norman Shepard, became the head coach for North Carolina before Bo, and two of his other brothers, Caryle Shepard and Alex Shepard, played basketball for North Carolina.
+His brother, Norman Shepard, became the head coach for North Carolina before Bo, and two of his other brothers, Carlyle Shepard and Alex Shepard, played basketball for North Carolina.
 Bo and Norman Shepard are the only pair of siblings to have ever coached the North Carolina men's basketball team.

 North Carolina

 In 1929, Shepard joined the University of North Carolina's athletic faculty as an assistant graduate manager of athletics.

 In 1932, James N. Ashmore departed as the head coach of the North Carolina men's basketball team, and Shepard took over as the new head coach.

 In his first regular season, Shepard's North Carolina team was fairly successful winning 13 of 17 games and 6 out of 9 games in conference.
 In the 1933 Southern Conference tournament, Shepard's North Carolina team managed to make it past Tennessee in the first round and beat the Kentucky in the second round, which was coached by Adolph Rupp in his second season.
 North Carolina beat Auburn to go to the finals of the Southern Conference championship where they lost a close game 24–26 to Georgia.

 At the end of the 1932–33 season, 13 schools left the Southern Conference to create the Southeastern Conference, which greatly changed the playing schedule and the usual opponents for North Carolina.

 Going into the 1933–34 season, Shepard managed to recruit Ivan "Jack" Glace, who would go on to be the first of several prize recruits for Shepard.
 Glace was originally not much of a basketball player. "[Glace] was so awkward that he could hardly walk without tripping over his feet, but he wanted to play so badly he didn't know what to do," said Shepard.
 Shepard worked with Glace throughout his college years and eventually he would become all-conference in his senior year, which Shepard considered one of his major accomplishments.